 Irrespective of who interviews you and however they probe, staying away from cribbing will help.
 Some candidates in an attempt to impress the prospective employer, get into professional bad mouthing of organization hoping that their interviewer would be impressed by their candor.
 However, this is an easy way to see the exit door as interviewers normally interpret this behaviour to be an indicator of what the future could be for their employer brand.
 Be truthful, optimistic and stay away from delving deep into the negative aspects about firms/people

 Bed Time Stories

 There are candidates who are proficient in ‘talking in circles’.
 They talk for hours without conveying any iota of information to anyone.
 Being precise, focused and crisp in communicating helps all.
 This skill needs to be acquired especially if you are aspiring to grow up the corporate ladder fast.
 There is another and more important dimension to storytelling.
-Tall claims of contributions not backed by data and lack of real time examples puts the credibility of the candidate at stake.
-Preparing well for interview and practicing talks regularly with a focus on the listener and his or her interest is the thumb rule
+Tall claims of contributions not backed by data and lack of real time examples put the credibility of the candidate at stake.
+Preparing well for the interview and practicing talks regularly with a focus on the listener and his or her interest is the thumb rule

 Gadget Usage during Interviews

-Given the penetration of smart phones, Social Media usage is excessive today to the tune of people staying glued to 5.5” screens perennially.
-Irritating message tones/rings/alerts from candidates’ handheld devices during interview will distract interviewees and affect answers first and job opportunity second.
+Given the penetration of smartphones, Social Media usage is excessive today to the tune of people staying glued to 5.5” screens perennially.
+Irritating message tones/rings/alerts from candidates’ handheld devices during the interview will distract interviewees and affect answers first and job opportunity second.
 In an attempt to show-case dedication, few candidates end up texting/calling current employers in the middle of an interview.
 Such tactics, we need to understand was a thing of the past and is useless today.
 Phones must be either Silent or Switched off during an interview.